alexksikes/elasticsearch-vectorize/TUTORIAL.md

 ## Generating a Dataset

-Let's start by taking at the response look returned by using `_search_vectorize` on the small vectorizer made of the top 10 positive keywords.
+Let's start by taking a look at the response returned by using `_search_vectorize` on the small vectorizer made of the top 10 positive keywords:

 ```javascript
 GET sentiment140/tweets/_search_vectorize?sparse_format=coo